Shoulder injuries in yoga: Our survey project explores chaturanga injury and more!

-There are also three separate joints that make the shoulder complex.
+There are also three separate joints that make up the shoulder complex.

 - The glenohumeral joint is where the humerus meets the scapula.

 - The sternoclavicular joint is where the clavicle meets the sternum.

-- The acromioclavicular joint is where the clavicle meets the scapula at a boney point called the acromion.
+- The acromioclavicular joint is where the clavicle meets the scapula at a bony point called the acromion.

 These three joints work together to allow for the wide range of very versatile movement that we need from the shoulder complex.
 The downside of the mobility that’s available from our shoulder complex is that it can be more difficult to stabilize than other areas in the body.
 Either lack of sufficient strength, or tightness of any of the muscles that contribute to stabilization at the shoulder girdle, will impact the other muscles around the shoulder area because muscles around a joint work in relationship to one another.

 If you do a vinyasa style practice, this might include landing in chaturanga from a jump back.
 And that requires that you “catch” yourself in chaturanga with some amount of momentum propelling you into the posture.
 In a vinyasa style practice, it’s also very common for the transition out of chaturanga to be an upward facing dog.
 Either of these situations can put strain on the shoulder girdle depending on how they’re done and what strength is available to stabilize the shoulder girdle.